Skip to main content

 • BQL query: The Brinqa Query Language (BQL) query that determines the findings that are included in the ticket.
 Click Test to check if your query is valid and returns any data.

 • Actions: The action that the automation performs.
-For example, create a vulnerability ticket, push vulnerability tickets, create a false positive request, and more.
+For example, create a vulnerability ticket, push vulnerability tickets, create vulnerability ticket with sprints, and more.

 • Sprint prefix: The alphanumeric value that helps to uniquely identify and organize your sprints.
 The sprint prefix is the name that displays in your ticket and sprint list views.